 - 1 tbsp Dijon mustard

-Using a very sharp knife – I use a scalpel – score the meat at 1cm intervals.
+Using a very sharp knife, score the pork at 1cm intervals.
 Scatter some salt over the skin and leave for 1 hour.
-This draws out excess moisture and gives you crisper crackling.
-Preheat the oven to 220°C, fan 200°C, gas 7.
+Preheat the oven to 220°C/gas mark 7.

-Pat the pig skin dry and shake off any excess salt.
-Pile the onions and herbs in a roasting pan and lay the pork belly on top.
-Try not to leave any stray pieces of onion poking out from under the pork, as these have a tendency to burn.
-Roast the pork in the oven for 20 minutes, then turn the oven down to 160°C, fan 140°C, gas 3, and roast for a further 2½ hours.
+Pat the meat dry and shake off any excess salt.
+Pile the onions and rosemary in a roasting pan and lay the pork belly on top.
+Try not to leave any stray pieces of onion poking out from under the pork.
+Roast in the oven for 20 minutes, then turn the oven down to 160°C/gas mark 3, and roast for a further 2½ hours.

 Remove the pork and transfer to a carving board to rest.
-If at this point the crackling isn't as crisp as you'd like, put the pork in a different roasting pan and return to the oven at 220°C, fan 200°C, gas 7, until crisp.
+If the crackling isn't as crisp as you'd like, put the pork in a different roasting pan and return to the oven at 220°C/gas mark 7 until crisp.
 Tip away the excess fat from the original roasting pan, then put the pan over a high heat.
-Add the cider or wine and simmer for a minute or so, scraping up all the pan juices, then add the stock or water and simmer for 10 minutes.
+Add the cider and simmer for a minute or so, scraping up all the pan juices, then add the stock and simmer for 10 minutes.
 Taste for seasoning and add a little salt and pepper if necessary.
 If you've been crisping up the crackling, rest the pork belly for 5-10 minutes before serving.

 Carve the pork and crackling into nice thick chunks and serve with a spoonful of the gravy and a good dollop of salsa verde.